Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 Is Shopify SEO-Friendly?

 When we invest time in implementing SEO strategies to boost the online visibility of our brand, we probably want it to work.
-Of course, no one supports days and weeks in implementing SEO techniques only to discover that it isn’t working.
+Of course, no one supports days and weeks of implementing SEO techniques only to discover that it isn’t working.

-But, hold on!
+But hold on!
 It isn’t the perfect eCommerce platform for SEO.
 No e-commerce platform is ideal for SEO.
 However, custom-built websites designed by a web developer will always be the most SEO-friendly.

 Shopify SEO Guide To Rank Your Shopify Store

-Whether you’re a budding DIY craft seller or an established business owner, Shopify offers an excellent platform for eCommerce business owners to sell products and services online.
+Whether you’re a budding DIY craft seller or an established business owner, Shopify offers an excellent platform for eCommerce site business owners to sell products and services online.
 Luckily, the Shopify platform is SEO-friendly.

 1. Shopify On-Site Improvements

-From text and visual content to user-friendliness, there’s so much that you can do to optimise the page of your Shopify store.
+From text and visual content to user-friendliness, there’s so much you can do to optimise the page of your Shopify store.
 The good news is that all of this is in your control.
 Hence, you can maximise all these features and make your site rank higher on search engines.

 Basic On-Site Improvements On Shopify